-Data Sources: Manufacturing data of the period 01/01/2023-31/12/2023 has been provided by Union Iron & Steel Company L.L.C. operating on the geographical area noted in Manufacturing Site.
-A brief description of technology and inputs for the product is given in Manufacturing Process and in simplified Process Flow Diagram
+Data Sources: Manufacturing data of the period 01/01/2023 - 31/12/2023 has been provided by Shattaf Steel Ind.
+Co.
+LLC. operating on the geographical area given in Manufacturing Site.
+A brief description of technology and inputs for the product is given in Manufacturing Process and in simplified Process Flow Diagram.

-The primary data collection was thorough, considering all relevant flows and these data were verified during the audit conducted by CARES in August 2024, including also the verification of mass balance, to ensure that data for all the inputs and outputs for the process over the period of data collection have been collected, and that the unit process data will comply with the cut-off rules of EN 15804.
+The primary data collection was thorough, considering all relevant flows and these data were verified by CARES, including also the verification of mass balance, to ensure that data for all the inputs and outputs for the process over the period of data collection have been collected, and that the unit process data will comply with the cut-off rules of EN 15804.
 The EPD covers transport to, and end-of-life in United Arab Emirates.

 The selection of the background data for electricity generation is in line with the BRE Global PCR PN514 3.1.
 Country or region-specific power grid mixes are selected from LCA FE (GaBi) Dataset Documentation (Sphera 2023.1); thus, consumption grid mix of United Arab Emirates has been selected to suit specific manufacturing location, and also for fabrication, installation and demolishing location.
-The emission factor of carbon footprint of the applied consumption grid mix of United Arab Emirates in 0.620 kg CO2 eq/kWh.
+The emission factor of carbon footprint of the applied consumption grid mix of United Arab Emirates in $0.620 \text{ kg } \text{CO}2 \text{ eq/kWh}$ .

-Data Quality: Background data are consistently sourced from the LCA FE (GaBi) Dataset Documentation (Sphera 2023.1).
-The primary data collection was thorough, considering all relevant flows and these data have been verified by CARES.
+Data Quality: Background data is consistently sourced from the LCA FE (GaBi) Dataset Documentation (Sphera 2023.1).
+The primary data collection was thorough, considering all relevant flows and these data have been verified during the audit conducted by CARES in June 2024.